paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2017-06-30-patterns_day.md

     Are we starting to confuse consistency with coherence – with conformance even?
 - image: /images/2017/06/patterns_day/29.png
   notes: |
     Chris Pearce wrote about [systematic ways of approaching vertical space between components](https://medium.com/fed-or-dead/70f3b22ec89).
 It’s a really great article, and it’s quite detailed, outlining three different approaches to managing space in a componentised system.
-All have three have their drawbacks, and all introduce a degree of complexity.
+All have there have their drawbacks, and all introduce a degree of complexity.

     But as I read this, I couldn’t help thinking this might be an example of taking things too far.
 Is complexity the price we need to pay to achieve consistency?